OctopusDeploy/blog/.github/pull_request_template.md

 # Blog image idea

 The design team will work on a design for the blog image.
 Add any ideas you have about the graphic image here.
 (Tegan will request the image from design and add it to the post when it's ready.)
+Please note that the design team asks for a 1–2 week turnaround time.

 # Before you submit your post